-If your lawn has random dead patches, or leaves on your trees look like something attacked them with a scissors, chances are you can thank Japanese beetles.
+If your yard has random dead patches, or leaves on your trees look like someone attacked them with a scissors, chances are you can thank Japanese beetles.

 In the past five years, this destructive pest has rampaged into Hartland, southeast WI and northern

 Japanese beetles are about a half-inch in length.
 Their metallic-green bodies are partly covered by bronze-colored wings.
 They attack eat up trees and plants with abandon, leaving “skeletonized” leaves that resemble sewing lace.
 The bugs eat only the material between the veins.

 Japanese beetles are the most widespread turf-grass pest in the U.S. - including Hartland.
 Adults bore into grass to lay eggs.
 The hatched grubs in the lawn devour the roots of grasses and other plants.
 Brown tracks or large spots result.

 If these situations sound familiar, you just want to know how to get rid of Japanese beetles.
 Grub control application can be used on the larvae.
 Spraying is the only means of adult Japanese beetle control for your Hartland home.

 Ready to attack the Japanese beatles before they attack your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.